Jamesits/BGRTInjector/README.md

 ### Customize the image

-To customize the image, put a 24-bit BMP image named `boot_image.bmp` into the root directory of your ESP volume (where `BGRTInjector.efi` lives).
+To customize the image, put a **24-bit** (other modes and formats are not supported) BMP image named `boot_image.bmp` into the root directory of your ESP volume (where `BGRTInjector.efi` lives).
 If BGRTInjector complains about image file size incorrect, please open the BMP image in `mspaint.exe` then save it to fix its header.

+The image will be displayed on the center of the screen, 1:1 pixel aligned.
+If the image is larger then the default UEFI GOP resolution, it will not be disabled.

 ### Change the built-in default image